Mom’s Pumpkin Bread from Scratch

 1. Preheat oven to 325 degrees F.

-3. In a very large bowl, add eggs and gently whisk.
-Mix in sugar, pumpkin and oil.
+3. In a large bowl, whisk eggs.
+Mix in sugar, pumpkin, and oil.

-4. In a separate large bowl, mix together all Bowl Two ingredients (don’t add chocolate chips).
+4. In a separate large bowl, mix all the ingredients for Bowl Two (excluding the chocolate chips).

-5. Mix the Flour Mixture into the Pumpkin mixture just until combined, being careful not to overmix.
+5. Mix the Flour Mixture into the Pumpkin Mixture just until combined, being careful not to overmix.
 Fold in chocolate chips.
-Evenly divide batter between 3 loaf pans.
+Divide the batter evenly between 3 loaf pans.

-6. Bake at 325 degrees F for 65 – 75 minutes or until toothpick comes out clean.
-Let bread cool on wire rack for 10 minutes then remove bread from pans.
-Let bread cool completely on wire rack before slicing
+6. Bake at 325°F for 65-75 minutes, or until a toothpick inserted comes out clean.
+Let the bread cool on a wire rack for 10 minutes, then remove the bread from the pans.
+Let bread cool completely on a wire rack before slicing.

 showing how to make Libby's pumpkin bread by pouring pumpkin batter into loaf pans